MatthewJDavis/matthewjdavis.github.io/_posts/2018-11-18-azure-container-instance-teamcity.md

 ## Assign roles to the Service Principal

+Be patient after assign in the role, usually it takes place instantly but I have been caught out a couple of times when it took a little longer to propagate through.
+A good sign that it has propagated is if it shows up in the portal under the resource group IAM blade.

 ```powershell
 # Apply custom role and reader role at the resource group level
 $roleDefName = 'Container Instance Container Group Manager'